The Federal Government will Become America's Model Employer for the 21st Century.

 Unused sick leave will be used in the calculation of an employee's or survivor's annuity based on retirement with an immediate annuity or on a death in service.
 For employees covered by the Civil Service Retirement System (CSRS), credit toward the annuity computation will be based on the full sick leave balance at retirement or death.
 For employees covered by the Federal Employees Retirement System (FERS), credit toward the annuity computation will be based upon a percentage of the sick leave balance at retirement or death, depending on the date the entitlement to the annuity began-

 An employee who has a break in service and returns to work for the Federal Government is entitled to the recredit of his or her sick leave, regardless of the length of the break in service.
-However, sick leave may not be recredited if the employee was reemployed by the Federal Government before December 2, 1994, after a break in service of more than 3 years, and the employee's sick leave was forfeited under the former regulation in effect at the time.

 For a reemployed annuitant, any sick leave that is used in the computation of the employee's annuity is charged against the employee's sick leave account and cannot be used, transferred, or recredited in the future.
-For a FERS employee who retires between October 28, 2009, and December 31, 2013, 50 percent of his or her sick leave will be credited toward the employee's FERS annuity computation.
+For a FERS employee who retired between October 28, 2009, and December 31, 2013, 50 percent of his or her sick leave was credited toward the employee's FERS annuity computation.
 If the employee returns to Federal service as a reemployed annuitant, he or she is entitled to the recredit of the remaining 50 percent of his or her sick leave.
 For a CSRS employee, or a FERS employee who retires on or after January 1, 2014, 100 percent of the employee's sick leave will be used in the annuity computation, consequently, no sick leave will remain for recredit should the retiree later return to Federal service.